 This condition has several other names, including: cœliac disease, c(o)eliac sprue, non-tropical sprue, endemic sprue, gluten enteropathy or gluten-sensitive enteropathy, and gluten intolerance.

-Symptoms of coeliac disease may include abdominal bloating, abdominal pain, mouth ulcers, nausia, vomiting, diarrhoea, weight loss (or stunted growth in children), and fatigue.
+Symptoms of coeliac disease may include abdominal bloating, abdominal pain, mouth ulcers, nausea, vomiting, diarrhea, weight loss (or stunted growth in children), and fatigue.

-Celiac’s disease leads to malabsorption as the bowel becomes damaged which may lead to hyperparathyroism, osteopenia, osteoporosis, muscle loss, psychosocial problems, lactose intolerance, and anemia.
+Celiac’s disease leads to malabsorption as the bowel becomes damaged which may lead to hyperparathyroidism, osteopenia, osteoporosis, muscle loss, psychosocial problems, lactose intolerance, and anemia.

 Coeliac disease leads to an increased risk of both adenocarcinoma and lymphoma of the small bowel, which returns to baseline with diet.
 Longstanding disease may lead to other complications, such as ulcerative jejunitis (ulcer formation of the small bowel) and stricturing (narrowing as a result of scarring).

-Other associated diseases to ceoliac’s is the autoimmune disorders: diabetes mellitus type 1, autoimmune thyroiditis, primary biliary cirrhosis, autoimmune hepatitus and microscopic colitis.
+Other associated diseases to ceoliac’s is the autoimmune disorders: diabetes mellitus type 1, autoimmune thyroiditis, primary biliary cirrhosis, autoimmune hepatitis and microscopic colitis.